abrasumente233/mpsign/README.md

   -h --help             Show this screen.
   -v --version          Show version.
   --without-verifying   Do not verify BDUSS.
-  --bduss               Your Baidu BDUSS.
+  --dont-update         Do not update your favorite bars after binding user --bduss               Your Baidu BDUSS.
   --username            Your Baidu ID
   --user                Your mpsign ID.